mcasperson/SuseBuildpacks/introduction.md

 name = "Java Buildpack"
 ```

-The `stacks` array (the double brackets defines an array item in TOML) defines a stack that this buildpack is compatible with.
+The `stacks` array (double brackets defines an array item in TOML) defines a stack that this buildpack is compatible with.

 A *stack* is a pair of Docker images: one image that is used to build the software, and a second image used to host the application.
 It is possible to create these images yourself, but we'll reuse an existing stack.
 We can find a list of stacks with the command `pack stack suggest`, which returns the following list: